 Climate Whirl is rooted in the cross-disciplinary research being done at the Helsinki University Hyytiälä forestry field station and SMEAR II station in Finland.
-The project engages artists to interpret and disseminate scientific knowledge about the interactions between forests and the atmosphere.
+The Arts Programme engages artists to interpret and disseminate scientific knowledge about the interactions between forests and the atmosphere.
 We specifically regard the influence that boreal forests have on the climate, and we wish to enhance the dialogue between researchers and artists working at these stations.
 Neither research nor viewpoints are tied to certain disciplines or species.
 Instead, we look for encounters and interplay between sciences, arts, people, trees and other organisms.

 The cutting edge research done at the station is documented, and the results are published in international peer-reviewed journals.
 However, there is a long way from publishing in scientific journals to making the results to public knowledge or discussion.
 Plenty of interesting research and development does not get the attention it deserves.